House at dusk with stairs

 Entering a new agreement at the end of a tenancy is the ideal time review the current terms of the agreement and propose changes in accordance with the owner's instructions.

-Keep in mind that it must be at least six months since the last rent increase.
+Keep in mind that it must be at least 12 months since the last rent increase for the property, regardless of whether there has been a change in tenant or lessor.
 There is no requirement to serve a notice about the increase.

 [1] Property Occupations Regulation 2014 (Qld), Regulation 22.